 Maturity of the technology, feasibility of the proposed research:

 Please present the maturity of the technology, including current TRL; discuss the challenges of the proposed research, and assess the feasibility of achieving the new targeted capabilities.
 Please provide information on the means of access to data/asset/facilities needed for the proposed developments.

+Include a clear rationale for why research—rather than applied development—is the appropriate method for advancing the technology at its current stage.
+Highlight how the research activities will de-risk key technical uncertainties.

 Commercial Opportunities and Potential Socio-Economic Impact